knstmrd/knstmrd.github.io/_pages/work.md

 I'm a Ph.D. specializing in non-equilibrium rarefied gas dynamics.
 I received my Bachelors and Masters degrees at the same department in 2013 and 2015, respectively (scientific supervisor - prof. Kustova E.V.).
 I defended my PhD thesis in April 2017 (scientific supervisor - prof. Kustova E.V.).
 My thesis is devoted to the study of non-equilibrium physico-chemical process rates in rarefied gas flows and the investigation of the role of cross-coupling between these processes.

-Since July 2018 I've been working as a remote scientific consultant for the University of Texas at Austin, developing new methods for modeling rarefied gas flows.
+Since July 2018 I've been working at the University of Texas at Austin, developing new methods for modeling rarefied gas flows.

 From 2013 to the end of 2017 I was employed as an assistant researcher and research engineer at the Department of Hydroaeromechanics of the Saint-Petersburg State University, where I've worked on implementation of various kinetic theory algorithms in code.